 Some organizations may hold special contests or make announcements to coincide with Chinese New Year.
 For example, some newspapers or magazines may announce the top 10 Chinese restaurants in a city or town on Chinese New Year.
 It is customary for many Chinese-American families to spend time together and exchange gifts, including money wrapped in red and gold packages that are usually given to children.

 Chinese New Year is not a federal public holiday in the United States.
+It is a legal observance in California as of 2015.
 However, some Chinese businesses may be closed on the day or amend their business hours to take part in the Chinese New Year festivities.
 There may be heavy traffic and some streets may be closed in towns or cities where Chinese New Year celebrations are held.